JackMcLeanWilson/SimpleWeatherApp/README.md

 # SimpleWeatherApp
-A 'Simple Weather App' that can be deployed with the use of a OpenWeatherMap API Key
+A 'Simple Weather App' that can be deployed with the use of an OpenWeatherMap API Key

 # Setup